-Those essence of time and space were magnificently created by Korean artist Ahn Kyuchul in the exhibition ‘Invisible Land of Love’ in National Museum of Modern and Contemporary Art in 2015.
-In ‘The Pianist and the Tuner’, a pianist plays the same piece of music at same time everyday and a tuner removes one piano hammer a day.
-At the end of the performance, there would be a complete silence.
+This essence of time in arts also was magnificently created by Korean artist Ahn Kyuchul through the exhibition, Invisible Land of Love in National Museum of Modern and Contemporary Art in Seoul in 2015.
+In one of works, The Pianist and the Tuner, a pianist plays the same piece of music at same time everyday and a tuner removes one piano hammer a day.
+At the end, the performance, what would remain would be a complete silence.

-Time is a constant change and relative.
-Futurism said that if we stay in space, we go backwards.
-In this Biennale, Justine Wiiliams recreated the Russian futurist opera ‘Victory over the Sun’ which I missed.
-Kazimir Malevich’s Suprematism art work ‘Black Square’ is originated from his stage design of this opera.
-Through Suprematism, he explained the significance of pure feeling in creative art.
-I found agreement on this visual feeling in art works not requiring hundreds of words to explain.
-This oil painting ‘Black Square’ has been cracked as time passed and changed which Malevich didn’t intend.
-This engagement with time and art work made me connect visually Taro Shinoda’s ‘Abstraction of Confusion’ and Kazimir Malevich’s ‘Black Square’.
+Time is a constant change and it moves forward.
+Like Futurism ideas, if we stand still, it means we go backwards.
+In this Biennale, Justine Wiiliams recreated the Russian futurist opera Victory over the Sun, which I missed.
+The founder of Suprematism, Kazimir Malevich’s art work Black Square is originated from his stage design of this opera.
+Through Suprematism, he explained the significance of pure feeling in creative arts.
+I agree with this focuse on emotional feelings and senses in artworks without requiring hundreds of words to explain.
+Black Square has been changed as it is cracked as time pass regardless Malevich’s intention.

 Performances art is a great medium to experiment with this concept of time.
-‘In Memory of the Last Sunset’ is initiated with Neha Choksi’s installation and completed as a piece of work with the performance of Alice Cummins over the certain period of time.
-This combination of visual element and the transient moment of performance can be seen on Korean avant-garde artist Lee Kun-Yong’s works.
-He marks the performance with his physical painting.
-His body and mind is the brush of his painting, holding the moment of that time.
+In Memory of the Last Sunset is a durational collaborative work, which is initiated with Neha Choksi’s installation and is completed with the performance by Alice Cummin.
+This combination of visual element and the transient moment of performance can be also found in Korean avant-garde artist, Lee Kun-Yong’s works.
+Lee’s performance is marked and traced with pigments at the same time.
+Both his body and mind become the brush of his painting, holding the moment of that time.

 Perhaps it is too early to say about the Biennale as it has not finished yet and I need to attend to see one more performance in June.
-Perhaps I already talked too much.
+I already talked too much.